-Policy that promotes Liability shields for the employees that spread salt is also a priority for the two City employees.
+Policy that promotes liability shields for the employees that spread salt is also a priority for the two City employees.
 They want consultants to have zero fear of repercussions if somebody blames them for an accident due to a lack of salt, fear that pushes them to spread more salt than necessary.
 The county of Jefferson, adjacent to Madison is a prime example of the City’s goals.
 Jefferson County manages to use 10x less salt than Madison does because they have switched entirely to the use of brine.
 The county first had to get over the fear of massive repercussions for getting rock salt out of their diet, but once they made the decision, they noticed that they hadn’t compromised any safety for its residents.
 Such a strategy is a success story in Wisconsin.
 In concluding the interview, both employees noted that the only way to flush salt buildup into freshwater systems is to either reduce the flow of salt into the water or for it to rain more and inundate the system with more freshwater.
 Clearly, their aim is to reduce the amount of salt flow wholesale.